Mark-MDO47/ArduinoClass/03_SonarRangeDetector/README.md

 ```

 Now compile, load and run the code.
 As you move your hand closer and farther away from the HC-SR04 you should see the patterns displayed change.
-The first and last ranges are bigger, but in the middle the width of the range for a particular pattern is about 6 cm or a little bigger than 2 inches.
+The first and last ranges are bigger, but in the middle the width of the range for a particular pattern is about 9 cm or a little bigger than 3 inches.
 You can start the serial monitor and it will tell you which pattern is displaying.

 ## Extra Fun
 [Top](#notes "Top")<br>
 I will bring to the class one or two large WS2812B disks such as this 241 LED WS2812B disk or maybe some 93 LED WS2812B disks.
 There will not be enough for each station but everyone will be able to modify NUM_LEDS in Theremin.ino and try it out, based on the number of LEDs in the disk.
 It really looks spectacular!

-FYI at this time a 93 LED WS2812B disk is about $20 and a 241 LED WS2812B disk is about $28.
-A 5V 3A output UBEC is about $13 in a 5-pack.

 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/241LED_WS2812B.png "Image of 241 LED WS2812B disk")

-However, this will definitely exceed the amount of power we want to pass through the Arduino chip so we will need to modify the circuit so power to the LEDs does not come from the Arduino.<br>
+However, this will definitely exceed the amount of power we want to pass through the Arduino Nano so we will need to modify the circuit so power to the LEDs does not come from the Arduino.<br>
 For this purpose I often use a UBEC (Universal Battery Eliminator Circuit).
 This device will typically take as input something in the range of about 6V to 28V DC and usually has selectable output voltage of either 5V or 6V.
 If we attach a 9V battery to the UBEC, it will be able to power the LED Disk.<br>
 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/UBEC.png "Image of typical UBEC")

+FYI at this time a 93 LED WS2812B disk is about $20 and a 241 LED WS2812B disk is about $28.
+A 5V 3A output UBEC is about $13 in a 5-pack.

 Here is a wiring diagram for the LED Strip circuit with the UBEC supplying power to the LED Disk.
 Note that I connect the ground for both UBEC and Arduino power but not the power; I don't want the Arduino power from the USB to "fight" against a slight difference with the UBEC power.
 - https://github.com/Mark-MDO47/ArduinoClass/blob/master/03_SonarRangeDetector/03_SonarRangeDetector_ExtraFun.pdf<br>